bradleyboehmke/Text-Mining-Tutorials/02-sentiment.md

 ## # ... with 1,391 more rows
 ```

-We can visualize this with a heatmap that shows the most positive and negative sentiments as we progress through each chapter
+We can visualize this with a heatmap that shows the most positive and negative sentiments as we progress through each chapter:

 ```r